sunpy/sunpy.org/about/project.rst

 Advisory Board
 ^^^^^^^^^^^^^^

 The advisory board is not yet staffed.
-If you are interested in serving on the advisory board please let us know in the chat.
+If you are interested in serving on the advisory board please let us know in the `element.io Chat Room <https://app.element.io/#/room/#sunpy:openastronomy.org>`__.

 Community Roles
 ^^^^^^^^^^^^^^^